-This resource, updated monthly, will collate and examine the economic levers pushing and pulling Sydney’s housing market.
+This resource, updated periodically, will collate and examine the economic levers pushing and pulling Sydney’s housing market.

 Combining market research, rolling indices, and expert market opinion, this evolving hub will act as a pulse check for those wanting to take a closer look at the movements across the market.

 Following years of record-breaking price growth, Sydney has recorded its first contraction in prices over February and March across both houses and units.

 House prices dropped fractionally by 0.1 per cent, but the median house price has continued its upward trajectory growing 20 per cent over the past 12 months to a median value of $1.4 million.

 Sydney’s monthly rate of growth has 3.9 per cent since its high of 3.7 per cent this time last year—the fastest four week increase the city has experienced in over three decades.